illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

 * Explore the imperative nature of the three-tier application when dealing with cloud-native development
 * Discuss tooling needed to create a three-tier application
 * Discuss and explore the ramifications of the modifications that modern operating systems require to become three-tier applications
-* Discuss and explore the security ramifications of implementing a three-tier web applcation
+* Discuss and explore the security ramifications of implementing a three-tier web application

 ## Outcomes

-At the conclusion of this lecture/tutorial you will have explored the main tenants of a three-tier web applcation and the parameters and attributes required to construct one in a cloud-native manner.
+At the conclusion of this lecture/tutorial you will have explored the main tenants of a three-tier web application and the parameters and attributes required to construct one in a cloud-native manner.

 ## Purpose of an Application

 When we look at a web application, we tend to look in the wrong way.
 When we tend to think of Apps as a Server and a Database.
-Or we tend to think of an Application as a JavaScript or Android applciation.
-In a sense those are the things we are using and building in, but in relality an Applciation is very simple.
+Or we tend to think of an Application as a JavaScript or Android application.
+In a sense those are the things we are using and building in, but in reality an Application is very simple.

-An application is essentially listening for external connections via HTTP, called `requests` or `http GET requests` and your applcaition will receive them, and server or return data to the requestor.
+An application is essentially listening for external connections via HTTP, called `requests` or `http GET requests` and your application will receive them, and server or return data to the requestor.
 That is pretty much it.
 You use Javascript or Java or Android to create an application that is listening on a certain port for a connection -- then serve the response back.
-With that in mind, the choice of language platform because a style choice because all lanugages are doing the same thing, as we are communicating over HTTP.
+With that in mind, the choice of language platform because a style choice because all languages are doing the same thing, as we are communicating over HTTP.

 When we create an application its for users/customers to use, interact with in a safe, secure, and fast environment.
 All features are geared towards serving the customer.
-Now there are layers of comlexity that can be added and security features due to application and session state, but these are implementation details.
+Now there are layers of complexity that can be added and security features due to application and session state, but these are implementation details.

 ## What is a Three-Tier Application?